manojp6268/Phishing-Classifier/README.md

 $ conda activate (environment name)

+Incase of MaC/Linux, open the terminal and create

+Step 3: Install requirements.txt in the newly created environment

+a).
+Navigate to your folder location on anaconda prompt/teminal ->
+                    for your folderName

+b).
+Check if we have requirements.txt or not in the current directory

+command : for windows (dir),
+for Mac/Linux(ls)

-Step 3: Install the required packages at single shot by running the command
+Install the required packages at single shot by running the command

 $ pip install -r requirements.txt